Stein's method and the Laplace distribution: Characterizing the Laplace Distribution

-\end{rem*} To the best of the authors' knowledge, the above proposition is original, though the proof follows the same basic line of reasoning as the well-known bound on the Kolmogorov distance by the Wasserstein distance (see Proposition 1.2 in \cite{Ross}).
-It seems that the primary reason for using the Wasserstein metric, $d_{W}$, is that it enables one to work with smoother functions while still implying convergence in the more natural Kolmogorov distance.
-Proposition 1 shows that $d_{BL}$ also upper-bounds $d_{K}$ while enjoying all of the resulting smoothness of $d_{W}$ and with additional boundedness properties to boot.
-Also, $d_{BL}$ is a fairly natural measure of distance since it metrizes weak convergence \cite{vdvWel}.
-However, convergence in $d_{W}$ is always stronger than convergence in $d_{BL}$ and it is possible to have $d_{BL}\left(\mathscr{L}(X),\mathscr{L}(Z)\right)=0$ while $d_{K}\left(\mathscr{L}(X),\mathscr{L}(Z)\right)>0$ when the distribution of $Z$ does not satisfy the assumptions of Proposition 1.
+To the best of the authors' knowledge, the above proposition is original, though the proof follows the same basic line of reasoning as the well-known bound on the Kolmogorov distance by the Wasserstein distance (see Proposition 1.2 in \cite{Ross}).
+It seems that the primary reason for using the Wasserstein metric, $d_{W}$, is that it enables one to work with smoother test functions while still implying convergence in the more natural Kolmogorov distance.
+Proposition \ref{2.4} shows that $d_{BL}$ also upper-bounds $d_{K}$ while enjoying all of the resulting smoothness of Wasserstein test functions and with additional boundedness properties to boot.
+Moreover, the Wasserstein distance is not always well-defined (e.g. if one of the distributions does not have a first moment), whereas $d_{BL}$ always exists.
+Finally, $d_{BL}$ is a fairly natural measure of distance since it metrizes weak convergence \cite{vdvWel}.
+However, we always have $d_{W}\left(\mathscr{L}(X),\mathscr{L}(Z)\right)\geq d_{BL}\left(\mathscr{L}(X),\mathscr{L}(Z)\right)$, and it is possible for a sequence to converge in $d_{BL}$ but not in $d_{W}$ or $d_{K}$.
 Furthermore, the bounded Lipschitz metric does not scale as nicely as the Kolmogorov or Wasserstein distances when the associated random variables are multiplied by a positive constant.
-For the remainder of this paper, we will state our results in terms of $d_{BL}$ with the corresponding Kolmogorov bound being implicit therein, though one should note that, as with the Wasserstein bound on $d_{K}$, Kolmogorov bounds obtained in this fashion are not necessarily optimal and often give the root of the true rate.
+For the remainder of this paper, we will state our results in terms of $d_{BL}$ with the corresponding Kolmogorov bound being implicit therein, though one should note that, as with the Wasserstein bound on $d_{K}$, Kolmogorov bounds obtained in this fashion are not necessarily optimal, often giving the root of the true rate.